gokujy/Ionic-5-employee-form-crud-using-localstorage/README.md

 2. run $npm install
 3. run $ionic serve

+In this  project we have done email, name, number etc validation using FormBuilder.

 If you have any query about this, contact me on - jrathod1994@gmail.com